 The first good choice is skim (also called fat-free or nonfat) cow’s milk.
 “With skim milk, you’re getting the key nutritional riches we expect in milk – calcium, vitamin D, vitamin B-12, and protein – but without the artery damaging saturated fat that’s found in 1%, 2%, and whole milks,” states Kimberly Gomer, MS, RD, Director of Nutrition at the Pritikin health resort.

 Another good choice is fortified soymilks (original or unsweetened).
 Like nonfat cow’s milk, you’re getting all the good stuff (calcium, vitamins D and B-12, and protein) and none of the bad stuff (saturated fat).

-“But don’t expect soymilk, in and of itself, to lower total and LDL (bad) cholesterol levels,” points out Dr. Jay Kenney, Nutrition Research Specialist at Pritikin.
+“But don’t expect soymilk, in and of itself, to lower total and LDL (bad) cholesterol levels,” points out Kimberly Gomer, MS, RD, LDN, Director of Nutrition and educator at Pritikin.